cjbassi/gotop/README.md

 The path to these extensions is a tool called [gotop-builder](https://github.com/xxxserxxx/gotop-builder).
 It is easy to use and depends only on having Go installed.
 You can read more about it on the project page, where you can also find binaries for Linux that have *all* extensions built in.
 If you want less than an all-inclusive build, or one for a different OS/architecture, you can use gotop-builder itself to create your own.

+There are currently two extensions:

+-   Support for [NVidia GPUs](https://github.com/xxxserxxx/gotop-nvidia), which add GPU usage, memory, and temperature data to the respective widgets
+-   Support for [remote devices](https://github.com/xxxserxxx/gotop-remote), which allows running gotop on a remote machine and seeing the sensors from that as if they were local sensors.

+There are builds for those binaries for Linux in each of the repositories.

 ### Console Users